 It might be steeped in history, but the west has embraced change and there’s no better example of this than the rise of Finnieston as one of Glasgow’s trendiest places to visit, especially if you’re looking for some food and entertainment.
 Nearby, The SSE Hydro arena is one of the world’s busiest live entertainment venues, hosting global stars and always featuring a fantastic programme throughout the year.
 With the main Finnieston “strip” located just a short walk away, it's always bustling with concert-goers and has subsequently led to a bunch of great places to dine springing up here.

 And it’s a tough choice for those who only have an afternoon or evening here, as there’s a plethora of eateries to choose from.
-Consider the pioneers, those who were here before Finnieston was rated as “the hippest place in the UK” by The Times – the likes of Fanny Trollopes, Crabshakk, Lebowski’s and Piece are old favourites and always popular with the locals.
+Consider the pioneers, those who were here before Finnieston was rated as “the hippest place in the UK” by The Times and as one of the "top ten coolest neighbourhoods in Europe" by The Independent – the likes of Fanny Trollopes, Crabshakk, Lebowski’s and Piece are old favourites and always popular with the locals.

 Newer additions include the Michelin Bib Gourmand awarded Ox and Finch, and also The Gannet and Alchemilla, a Mediterranean inspired eaterie headed up by former Ottolenghi chef, Rosie Healy.
 Those looking for something more relaxed should seek the comforting vibes of The 78, a vegan bar and restaurant with a great menu, dog-friendly, and live music.
 If you’re planning where to dine in advance, make sure to check out Six by Nico, one of Glasgow’s hottest restaurants boasting a unique concept.
 Every six weeks, the restaurant changes its menu to a completely new theme, comprising of six delicious courses.
 Tables book up ridiculously fast so don’t dally if you’re interested!
 Those with a sweet tooth shouldn’t miss Tantrum Doughnuts for amazing hand-made doughnuts with flavours like pistachio and hibiscus, crème brulee and banoffee pie, Tantrum truly offers a doughnut you won’t get anywhere else.